makms2023/ds2006-shah-makhdum/HW5/HW5-resubmitted.md

     ##       80
     ## 0.000001

 ## 2a.
-Create a figure which visualizes the long-run proportions.
+Create a figure which visualizes the long-run proportions for the big well investment opportunity.

     (big_well(1E6) |>
       table() |>